rxanders35/graphene/README.md

-### SIMPLER STORAGE SERVICE ###
+### GRAPHENE OBJECT STORE ###

-Designed to be a simple version of AWS S3.
-Upload to and retrieve files from a fault tolerant cluster of storage servers.
+Safely upload to and retrieve files from a blazingly fast distributed object store.

 (WORK IN PROGRESS)